-- 1. there is an identified need; - 2. they are situated in locations where they would not have a significant adverse effect on amenity or the environment; - 3. they accord with the waste hierarchy and, the proximity principle; and - 4. appropriate, they provide comprehensive restoration and aftercare of the land for a beneficial re-use and. - 5.
-Proposals for new facilities should they provide a Waste Planning Assessment.
+- 1. there is an identified need; - 2. they are situated in locations where they would not have a significant adverse effect on amenity or the environment; - 3. they accord with the waste hierarchy and the proximity principle; - 4. they provide comprehensive restoration and aftercare of the land for a beneficial re-use, where appropriate; and, - 5. they provide a Waste Planning Assessment.